Wintellect/MSLearn/Introduction to Python/0-introduction.md

 # Introduction

 [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) is one of the most popular programming languages in the world.
 Created in the early 1990s, its many uses include scripting repetitive tasks, writing Web applications, building and training machine-learning models, and implementing neural networks.
-Researchers, mathematicians, and data scientists in particular find Python alluring due to its rich and easy-to-understand syntax and the wide range of open-source packages available for data analysis and manipulation.
+Researchers, mathematicians, and data scientists in particular find Python alluring due to its rich and easy-to-understand syntax and the wide range of open-source packages available.
 Just a few of those packages include:

 - [NumPy](http://www.numpy.org/), which adds sophisticated scientific and numerical computing capabilities to Python with its support for large, multidimensional arrays and matrices and functions for operating on them
 - [Matplotlib](https://matplotlib.org/), a 2D plotting library that allows you to create visually rich graphs, charts, and plots from your data